van001/lesscode-fp/README.md

 ```

 ### Composition ###
-Crux of any programming paradigm is composition.
-Composition, allows you to re-use the code (less code ;-))
+The crux of any programming paradigm is composition.
+Composition allows you to re-use the code (less code ;-))

 In functional programming there is no assignment, you just compose functions to produce more specific functions/ solutions.
 Haskell
 has infix composition operator like '.' (for pure function) and '>>= / >>' (for [monadic composition](https://github.com/van001/lesscode-fp#monad-endofunctor)).
 Other multi-paradigm languages like javascript, java etc do not have any such